-Merlin Entertainments has had a record breaking year for its themed accommodation openings, with 644 rooms opened at LEGOLAND hotels in 2018.
-Merlin now prepares to open the Alton Towers Stargazing Pods and the Gardaland Magic Hotel.
+644 rooms opened at LEGOLAND hotels in 2018.
+Merlin is now ready to open the Alton Towers Stargazing Pods and the Gardaland Magic Hotel.

 The company – the world’s second biggest attractions operator after Disney – has also announced a record-breaking 2018 for accommodation, with the opening of 644 new rooms.

 Accommodation income for 2018 grew by 28 percent, representing 21 percent of the combined revenue of LEGOLAND Parks and Resort Theme Parks, an increase from 17 percent in 2017.

 Merlin plans to open a further 372 rooms in 2019.
 The Group’s strategy is to add themed accommodation to theme parks to create “fully-fledged resorts” which will be able to tap into the popularity of short breaks.